November 3, 2021

 The following post was written by KOFE for its Your Monthly Money newsletter.

 Significant historical events, from the Great Depression to WW2, changed our society in unimaginable ways.
 The Great Depression gave us some of the social programs Americans have come to expect, such as Social Security.
 WW2 ushered in a “golden age” for our nation, bringing us prosperity, advancements in technology, and a position as the world’s leader.

 Now, the pandemic is changing the ways we work, set priorities, and look at our lifestyles.
-One major area of where are perspectives are evolving is how to find the right work-life balance.
+One major area of perspectives are evolving ways to find the right work-life balance.

 The basic idea of work-life balance means that your work and personal life role(s) should have equal value.
 This, of course, has not always been the case.
 But COVID has made many people question the way they live their lives.

 According to a survey by The Family Room, we’ve had dramatic shifts in emotional priorities since the Pandemic.
 The survey as reported in USA Today shows how parents want more “friends time,” while Millennials are concerned with “the future of this country.”
 These new priorities are also reigniting the trend to have equal work-life balance.

 Technology is making work-life balance more accessible than ever

 Technology is a critical factor in the new normal.
 For many, it’s now proven that working from home is a valid functional option.
 Software developers, call-center representatives, and marketers can work at home and be just as efficient, if not more so, than their cubicle-bound co-workers.

 Many employers recognize this as well, and remote working is becoming much more accepted.
 A recent article in the Business Journals advises business leaders on managing their remote workers to keep a proper work-life balance.
 Workers need to understand that when you work from home, the lines of work-time and what is “home-time” can get blurred.